C24Be/AS_Network_List/README.md

 - `network_list_from_as.py`: Retrieves a list of networks associated with a given AS name.
 - `network_list_from_netname.py`: Retrieves a list of networks associated with a given Network name.

+- **Contributors are welcome!**
-- `lists/ru-gov-netnames.txt`: A list of network names associated with the Russian government. **Contributors are welcome!**
+  - `lists/ru-gov-netnames.txt`: A list of network names associated with the Russian government.
-- `lists/ru-gov-ass.txt`: A list of AS numbers associated with the Russian government. **Contributors are welcome!**
+  - `lists/ru-gov-ass.txt`: A list of AS numbers associated with the Russian government.

 - `blacklist_updater.sh`: Static blacklist updater.